 A risk assessment has been undertaken to identify the safety risks associated with project vehicles and control measures to be used in mitigating these risks.
-Refer to the Environmental Work Method Statement in Appendix C.
+Refer to the Environmental Work Method Statement in Appendix C of the CEMP.

 3.4 Community Notification